beaubreedlove/FantasyFootball/rules.md

     1. Anything still left ambiguous may be determined by a majority league vote.
 1.  <a id="responsibilities">Manager responsibilities</a>
     1. Managers should do their best to win each and every matchup.
-    1. Managers should look out for actions which seem to break the rules and call them out to the commissioner or veto.
+    1. Managers should look out for actions which seem to break the rules and call them out to the commissioner or publicly object.
     1. Managers should be respectful of all other managers in the league and the rules of the league.
     1. Managers should use common sense and ethics when presented with a questionably legal or moral decision.
     1. Managers should not celebrate the injury of a real life player.